 Click Connect my Stripe account

 That's it!
 You'll now see credit cards as a payment option on your donation forms - powered by Stripe.
-When new donations come in, you'll see them in your Stripe dashboard.
+When new donations come in, you'll see them in Beacon as well as in your Stripe account.

 link How do we get paid through Stripe?